 If you haven’t decided yet whether you plan to take the optional writing portion, definitely check out this video to help you weigh pros and cons.
 The essay will always have the same basic prompt, though the specific subject you are writing about will change.
-The ACT Essay asks you to “evaluate and analyze the given perspectives, state and develop your own perspective, and explain the relationship between your perspective and those given” after reading three different provided “perspectives.”
+The ACT Essay asks you to evaluate three perspectives, analyze them, and state and develop your own perspective as it relates to those given.
 As you are writing, keep in mind the four scoring areas on the rubric: 1) ideas and analysis, 2) development and support, 3) organization, and 4) language use and conventions.

 That’s All, Folks!